universo-mw8/android-smart-image-view/index.md

 which additionally allows images to be loaded from URLs or the user's contact address book.
 Images are cached to memory and to disk for super fast loading.

+*If you are also looking for a great [android crash reporting](https://bugsnag.com/platforms/android) service, I'd also recommend checking out my company, [Bugsnag](https://bugsnag.com).*

 Features
 --------